2kai/kubernetes-school/README.md

 As usual the choice between DBaaS and DIY is a matter of each particular case.
 And the correct choice depends on many factors besides aforementioned.

+###### Exercise 3.07

+I have both options (Cloud SQL and DIY PostgreSQL) at my current job.
+And my choice for this course is DIY PostgreSQL.
+It is more interesting to work and learn StatefulSet and PVC.
+It is more useful for learning k8s manifests.
+It is cheaper for such small projects.
+It doesn't require all cool stuff that Cloud SQL provides.